 Grant Recipients, CoC Leaders and Stakeholders –

-Now that we have announced the awards for FY 2013, I wanted to provide an update on key initiatives and issues that impact the Office of Special Needs Assistance Programs (SNAPS), Continuum of Care (CoC) Program and Emergency Solutions Grants (ESG) recipients, and the people whom we all serve.
+Now that we have a budget for Fiscal Year 2013, I thought it would be helpful to provide an update on key initiatives and issues that impact the Office of Special Needs Assistance Programs (SNAPS), Continuum of Care (CoC) Program and Emergency Solutions Grants (ESG) recipients, and the people whom we all serve.
+Below you will find information on the FY2012 CoC Program competition, FY2013 budget and 2013 CoC Program competition, ongoing implementation of the HEARTH Act regulations, and a discussion about priorities as we move forward.

 HEARTH Regulations and Implementation

-The ESG and CoC Program interim rules are currently in effect and will govern our programs until final regulations are issued.
+The new ESG and CoC Program interim rules are currently in effect and will govern our programs until final regulations are issued by the Department.
 We know, based on comments and feedback already received, that there are some key adjustments that we need to make.
+However, some changes cannot be made without a change to the law – including our ability to allow non-profits to administer rental assistance for permanent housing.

-To better reflect recipients’ experience, the Department intends to re-open the public comment period for the ESG program interim rule this fall and for the CoC Program interim rule this coming winter so that recipients, CoCs, and other stakeholders can provide additional comments after having the opportunity to administer grants under the interim rules.
+In order to ensure that we have meaningful comments that reflect recipients’ experience, the Department intends to re-open the public comment period for both the ESG and CoC Program interim rules so recipients, CoCs, and other stakeholders can provide additional comments after having the opportunity to administer grants under the interim rules.
+While re-opening these rules for comment will delay the final rules, we want to get them right.
 Once final, these rules will likely be in place for years.
 It is important to me and the SNAPS team that they be as clear and well-crafted as possible.

 What Can CoCs and Recipients do to Maintain and Increase Progress on Ending Homelessness?

-- Analyze your portfolio of grants to determine if you have the right mix of housing and services and whether funding for some projects, in whole or in part, should be reallocated in 2014 to make resources available for new efforts.
+Analyze your portfolio of grants to determine if you have the right mix of housing and services to meet the needs of the homeless households that present for assistance.
+CoCs should begin considering whether funding for some projects, in whole or in part, should be reallocated in 2013 to make resources available for new efforts.

-- Implement coordinated assessment to connect individuals and families with the right level of housing and services to meet their needs.
-A first-come, first-served approach to serving people should be replaced with a strategy that covers the CoCs entire geographic area where projects use a standardized assessment to prioritize people for assistance, with the goal of helping people, especially those with the greatest needs, move into housing as quickly as possible.
+Implement coordinated assessment to properly connect individuals and families with the right level of housing and services to meet their needs.
+A first-come, first-served approach to admitting people into projects should be replaced with a CoC-wide plan to ensure that placements are the result of a comprehensive assessment process, represent the best use of resources to address the household’s needs, and meet the goal of getting families and individuals out of homelessness as quickly as possible.

 I hope this information and discussion of strategic priorities has been helpful and has provided some guidance on how to proceed, even in the face of budget shortfalls.
 We will continue to do our best to keep you updated on progress related to HEARTH implementation as well as the other items discussed above.